jezcope/idcc17-library-carpentry/paper.md

 We need:

 - People willing to organise and run Library Carpentry courses
-- Library Carpentry instructors, both experienced
+- Library Carpentry instructors, both experienced and fresh (Software or Data Carpentry instructor certification is helpful but not required at this stage)
+- Technical experts and librarians to contribute

+# Acknowledgements #

 # Bibliography #